janestreet/bonsai/docs/guide/00-introduction.md

 (* Virtual_dom.Vdom.Node.t represents your applications view *)
 open Virtual_dom

-val ui : Your_input_type_here.t -> Vdom.Node.t
+val ui : 'Your_input_type_here.t' -> Vdom.Node.t

+(* A simple example in pseudocode.
+We'll explain real syntax later. *) let ui name =
+    <div>Hello, {name}!</div>
 ```

+User interactions, `setTimeout` / `setInterval` calls, and RPC server calls
+are just *side effects* in an otherwise pure function.
+From monads/applicatives
+to algebraic effects, we have plenty of tools to cleanly deal with those.

-It's easy to write composable views with such functions, since all you
+It's easy to write composable views with this paradigm, since we can represent
+the UI logic and view output as plain old OCaml functions and values.
-need to return is a plain old OCaml value.
-A small amount of boilerplate
-can turn this function into a simple web app that continuously displays
+A small amount of boilerplate can turn our ui into a simple web app that
-the result of the function.
+continuously displays the result of the computation.

-Of course, this is a huge simplification; in a real app, you usually
-want:
+# Web Apps with Bonsai

+The browser understands three languages: Javascript, HTML, CSS.
+Jane
+Street programmers only understand one language: OCaml.
+Thus, we've made
+it possible to write all three of the browser languages using OCaml.

+-   `js_of_ocaml` is an OCaml-to-Javascript compiler.
+-   `virtual_dom` is a library for building values that represent a
+    chunk of HTML.
+-   `css_gen` is a library for writing CSS styles in a type safe manner.

+Bonsai builds on `virtual_dom` to provide:

 -   *Interactivity*, so the user can click on, type into, and navigate
     through things.
 -   *Incrementality*, so that large amounts of highly dynamically data
     can be displayed without the interface lagging.
+-   *State management* primitives, which allow you to build complex,
+    interdependent apps in a clean, type-safe way.

 Bonsai provides these features while still encouraging the composition
 and abstraction properties of regular OCaml code.
 Bonsai wants you to